 **Peer learning support of any kind is not a replacement for class time OR office hours with a faculty member.
 Your faculty should be the FIRST stop when you need support, not a peer educator.**

 - Peer Assisted Study Sessions (PASS) are available in select courses, and students enrolled in those courses may use those scheduled sessions as frequently as needed.

 - All schedules are available in Momentum and visible to enrolled students, peer educators, and faculty.

-- Tutoring is designed to be in groups.
+- Peer education is designed to be in groups.
 Group learning is valuable in many fields and disciplines, and learning how to learn in groups and ask about what you don't know are important life skills that all students should work to develop.

 - Requests for tutoring beyond current staff capacity cannot be accommodated.
 Not all courses can be covered by peer educator support, but Academic Planning is recommended to face the challenge of any course that does not have peer educators available.